abhchow/reaper_scripts/README.md

 ### Installation
 First, follow the instructions for how to install the [Ultraschall API](https://mespotin.uber.space/Ultraschall/US_Api_Introduction_and_Concepts.html#:~:text=%5E%20How%20to%20install%20Ultraschall%20API)

 Then, download this entire repository.
 You can do that by clicking the green 'Code' button at the top, then clicking download zip.
 Unzip the file into your REAPER scripts folder.
-In Windows, you can find it at C:\Users\\(your username)\AppData\Roaming\REAPER\Scripts\
+In Windows, you can find it at `C:\Users\\(your username)\AppData\Roaming\REAPER\Scripts\`

+### Using Templates
+There are templates available with everything set up already.
+These are _optional_ but recommended.
+All you need to do is copy the contents of the `Learning Track Templates` folder into `C:\Users\\(your username)\AppData\Roaming\REAPER\ProjectTemplates\`.
+Then you can create a new project in REAPER by clicking File at the top of your screen, then Project Templates, and selecting the relevant one.

 ### Creating your learning tracks
 Open up REAPER and create a new project.
 Import each stem as its own track, and name the tracks accordingly. _(Note: This program uses specific track names to identify certain parts.
-See further below.)_ You should have something that looks like this:
+See [Usage Notes](https://github.com/abhchow/reaper_scripts?tab=readme-ov-file#usage-notes))_ You should have something that looks like this:

 ![image](readme_examples/project_example.png)

 Then, click Actions at the top of your screen, and click Show Action List.
 Then, click Script: learning_tracks.lua and click Run.
 Now it will create all of the learning tracks for you.
 They will appear inside the folder your project is saved in, and you will see a final product that looks something like this:

 ![image](readme_examples/export_example.png)

 ### Usage Notes
 Importantly, this script was written for _my own_ convenience and contains a number of _hardcoded shortcuts_ - in other words, it is only designed to work under certain circumstances: